joshbegley/nyt-latest/README.md

 `When Sosa was asked specifically about apologizing for PEDs, he said, “No.” He said he was apologizing to the fans.`\
 https://nytimes.com/athletic/6071198/2025/01/17/sammy-sosa-chicago-cubs-return/

 **How did Unrivaled do on opening night?
-Did the new 3x3 league perform in the arena and on TV?**\
+Did new 3x3 league perform in the arena and on TV?**\
 `The new league looked sharp on television and in person.
 Our experts share their first impressions.`\
 https://nytimes.com/athletic/6071162/2025/01/17/unrivaled-debut-womens-basketball-league/